 As the television and digital destination for high-quality programming and documentaries, PBS continues its commitment with this inaugural health-based initiative.
 Viewers will gain context and insight into human physical and mental health through fascinating stories told via investigative research, expert testimony and first-hand accounts.

 “This compelling collection of health and wellness-based programming will explore what it takes to care for yourself and your loved ones,” said Perry Simon, Chief Programming Executive and General Manager, General Audience Programming at PBS.
 “As a recurring initiative, we hope these specials will create an ongoing discussion amongst our viewers.”

 This distinct collection of health-related specials is part of PBS’s recently announced strategy to present thematically connected programing each quarter.
-Viewers will gain a detailed understanding of health, from studying the fundamental building blocks of life in THE GENE: AN INTIMATE HISTORY, to addressing devastating crises such as diabetes in BLOOD SUGAR RISING and mental illness in INDEPENDENT LENS “Bedlam,” to the harrowing opioid epidemic in FRONLTINE “Merchants of Pain” (w.t.).
+Viewers will gain a detailed understanding of health, from studying the fundamental building blocks of life in THE GENE: AN INTIMATE HISTORY, to addressing devastating crises such as diabetes in BLOOD SUGAR RISING and mental illness in INDEPENDENT LENS “Bedlam,” to the harrowing opioid epidemic in FRONTLINE “Merchants of Pain” (w.t.).

 The full schedule of new premieres are as follows:

 Monday, April 6, 8:00-9:00 p.m.
 ET

 ANTIQUES ROADSHOW examines artifacts and artistry of health and medicine history in Treasure Fever.
 Appraisals spotlight items related to health and wellness, including surprising historical objects once used for health purposes but not in use today.